 An employer may be requiring or tolerating work off the clock to avoid paying an hourly employee for the full amount of time they are working–or to avoid paying employees overtime as required by California overtime laws.

 Whatever the circumstances, California law requires that employers pay employees for work off the clock.
-A California employment attorney can help you enforce your rights to the pay you are entitled to.
+A California labor and employment attorney can help you enforce your rights to the pay you are entitled to.